yure19/translator-rest-service/README.md

-# WS rest to translate a word or phrase from Spanish to the English language.
+# WS rest (POST method) to translate a word or phrase from Spanish to the English language.

 ### To run:
 mvn spring-boot:run